aaronbgreenblatt/SpeedMatch-JMRI/README.md

 - Integration with JMRI roster entries
 - Unit testing
 - Momentum CV normalization across different DCC decoder vendors
+- In preprocessCvToBlockTimeDataTables() in SpeedTableBuilder.py, the block length check has been disabled - it's based on the forward and reverse block times being similar.
+It turns out that some brass steam engines actually have significantly different forward and reverse speeds at certain motor voltage levels, so another method for checking for missing neighboring blocks should be devised.
+- Related to the above, the SVD computation of forward and reverse trims should really be implemented somehow, or at least an approximation to this.
+For example, take the average of the forward and reverse tables, then compute forward / reverse gains that minimize the squared error between the compute tables and new (measured * gain) tables.

 ## Method of Operation
 More details eventually coming in a PDF.
 In short, since there are no promises made about how throttle steps map to speed table settings, nor how speed table settings map to the actual locomotive speed, what we do is take a speed table CV and gradually increase it, measuring block travel times in the process.
 From here, we use the measured block to compute a speed table.